 You can deduce that the radiator fan relay is bad since you have:

-- Done TEST 1 and you have power in the relay socket terminals #2 and #3 are feeding battery power to the relay.
+- Done TEST 1 and have confirmed that relay socket terminals #2 and #3 are feeding battery power to the relay.

 Suggestion: If I where in your shoes, I would now swap this relay with another on the fuse box and repeat this same test.
-If the fan motor now comes on, I now know that the radiator fan relay is truly fried.
+If your Honda Civic's fan motor now comes on, I now know that the radiator fan relay is truly fried.
 You can also bench-test the radiator fan motor relay using the steps described in TEST 4.

 TEST 4: Bench Testing The Radiator Fan Relay

-If you still have doubts that the radiator fan relay is good, you can bench-test your Honda Civic's radiator fan relay by manually applying power and Ground to it and seeing if circuit #1 and #2 show continuity (as tested with a multimeter).
+In this last section, I'll show you how you can bench-test your Honda Civic's radiator fan relay by manually applying battery power and Ground to it and seeing if circuit #1 and #2 show continuity (as tested with a multimeter).

-NOTE: The power and Ground source that you'll be using is your Honda's car battery.
+NOTE: The power and Ground source that you'll be using is your Honda Civic' car battery.

 These are the test steps: